Installation of TrackMe

 Typically:

-• If TrackMe is running on “all in one” instance, you do not need to define the indexes as the application defines these already (mostly for testing and development purposes)
+• If TrackMe is running on an “all-in-one” instance, you do not need to define the indexes as the application defines these already (mostly for testing and development purposes).

-• It is a good practice to use Splunk volumes rather than the default SPLUNK_DB variable to define the location of the buckets (which is required if using SmartStore)
+• It is good practice to use Splunk volumes rather than the default SPLUNK_DB variable to define the location of the buckets (which is required when using SmartStore).

 Therefore, a typical definition would be: